Nevada (Binnie novel): Background

 Binnie has said that in writing a story about a transgender protagonist, she wanted to resist the risk of explaining "The Trans Experience for cis people," which she says often happens with transgender memoirs.
 Because Nevada is a work of fiction, Binnie said she approached writing it as a transgender story written for trans women.
 "One of the questions I was trying to answer with Nevada was, what would a story about trans women that was intended for an audience of trans women — what would that look like?"
 Binnie told blogger Sarah McCarry in an interview about the book.

 Binnie told W magazine that she was inspired by interactions she had in both online and offline transgender communities, saying:

 Everybody who was like 'This is how to be trans' was doing it in a way that didn't resonate, so I wrote a book about somebody who was trying to tell somebody else how to be trans and it didn't resonate.

 In an interview with Niko Stratis for Autostraddle, Binnie stated that while she shares similarities with the characters of Maria and James, Nevada was not meant to be autobiographical.
 Binnie remarked that two details about Maria—her red hair, and her enjoyment of Poison—were deliberately added to distinguish the character from herself.

+Binnie felt enabled to write Nevada's narrative outside of the Western hero's journey format due to an essay by Joanna Russ: "What Can a Heroine Do? or Why Women Can’t Write".
+Binnie credits Dennis Cooper and Junot Díaz as other significant influences on Nevada.
+More broadly, her thinking on being trans is rooted in works by marginalized feminists, especially This Bridge Called My Back, edited by Cherríe Moraga and Gloria E. Anzaldúa; and writing by Audre Lorde and bell hooks.